Equi'Vision: An Employment Equity Tool

 Labour Market Availability

 Shown as a percentage, this refers to the share of designated group members in the labour market from which the employers could hire, based on Statistics Canada data.
-Labour market availability rates are displayed by sector, by subsector or for Canada as a whole.
+Labour market availability rates are displayed for the Canadian workforce as a whole or for part of that workforce, by sector, subsector, province, territory, city (CMA) or occupational group.

 Pay Gap